 Kay Drey has been studying the hazards of nuclear power and radioactive waste since 1974 and has been working toward the shutdown of nuclear power plants and related uranium fuel cycle facilities.
 Prior to that her primary work was in the field of civil rights.
 In addition to being a Board member of Great Rivers Environmental Law Center, Ms. Drey is a Board member of Beyond Nuclear (Takoma Park, MD.), and a member of the Advisory Council of The Green Center, a public outdoor education and cultural arts gathering place in University City, MO.
 Ms. Drey received a B.A. degree in anthropology from the University of Michigan – Ann Arbor in 1954.
 She has received a number of awards for her work.
 Among them are: Elijah P. Lovejoy Award (with her husband, Leo — 2002); St. Louis Woman of Achievement (1993); Ethical Humanist of the Year (St. Louis Ethical Society, with Leo — 1983); St. Louis Argus (Distinguished Citizen — (1976); U.S. Environmental Protection Agency, Region VII (Environmental Quality — (1979); St. Louis Council on Environmental Health and Safety (1981); American Jewish Congress, St. Louis (Democracy in Action — 1976); United Nations Assn., St. Louis (with Leo — 1995).

-Wayne Goode served 22 years in the House of Representatives before being elected to the Senate in 1984.
+Wayne Goode (A tribute) Wayne was a dear member of the Board for many years before his passing in 2020.
+He served 22 years in the House of Representatives before being elected to the Senate in 1984.
 A Democrat, he represented the 13th Senatorial District in St. Louis County until his retirement in January, 2005.
 Between 1995 and 2000, Senator Goode was Vice Chair and then Chair of the Senate Appropriations Committee.
 He sponsored the legislation recreating the original State Capital Commission, and chaired the Second State Capitol Commission for its first 15 years (SSCC), which was established to preserve and expand the public’s knowledge of and interest in the Missouri State Capitol.
 He sponsored the state’s first hazardous waste law in 1977.
-He has also successfully sponsored legislation in the areas of groundwater protection, drinking water standards, cleaning up waste disposal sites and requiring that State agencies monitor radiation use and waste disposal more closely.
+He also successfully sponsored legislation in the areas of groundwater protection, drinking water standards, cleaning up waste disposal sites and requiring that State agencies monitor radiation use and waste disposal more closely.
 Before his time in the legislature, Mr. Goode served at the rank of Lieutenant in the Army Artillery at Fort Sill, and was promoted to Captain while in the reserves in 1967.
 He was employed by Be-Mac Transport Co., Inc. in 1960 and continued after leaving active duty, becoming vice-president and treasurer.
 In 1973 he founded Peterbilt of Saint Louis, a heavy duty truck and transportation equipment company.
 He also serves on a number of boards including as treasurer of the L-A-D Foundation, vice chairman of the Missouri Historical Society, Chairman of the University of Missouri Board of Curators, Treasurer and Chairman of the Missouri Foundation for Health, and president of Trailnet.
-In 1963, he married Jane Margaret Bell, and they have two children: Peter Wayne III and Jennifer Jacquelyn.
+In 1963, he married Jane Margaret Bell, and they had two children: Peter Wayne III and Jennifer Jacquelyn.

 Cynthia Holmes, a graduate of Washington University School of Law, is engaged in the general practice of law in St. Louis and has litigated matters in both state and federal courts.
 She has served as Board Member of the St. Louis Bar Foundation, and on the Board of Governors of Bar Association of Metropolis St. Louis, chairing BAMSL’s Bench Bar Conference, Speaker’s Bureau and Trial Practice Institute, and has received its Award of Merit and Award of Achievement.
 Ms. Holmes has served as a condemnation commissioner by appointment of the St. Louis County Circuit Court, and has served on the Clayton Missouri Futures Committee.
 Past national board service includes Americans United for Separation of Church and State (serving as Vice President) and Baptist Joint Committee for religions liberty in Washington, D.C.
 She is a member of the cabinet of the Interfaith Partnership (and is a past chair), and serves on the Steering Committee of the Jobs with Justice,Worker’s Rights Board.
 She has been an instructor with St. Louis Community College and has testified on issues before Missouri Legislative committees and presented programs for the Jewish Community Relations Council, Anti-Defamation League, NCJW, Cooperating School Districts and on KWMU radio and Fox 2 television.